-Between the 3rd century BC and the 1st century BC, the Romans set out to conquer the entire Iberian Peninsula, bringing with them the extinction of several languages spoken up until then.
-Only Basque still remains today.
+Between the 3rd century BC and the 1st century BC, the Romans set out to conquer the entire Iberian Peninsula.
+In doing so, they managed to make several languages that had been spoken on the peninsula up until their arrival, extinct in their original forms.
+In fact, of those languages, only Basque still remains today.

-Indeed, history tells us that numerous peoples were living then in that region.
-For example, the Celts, the Iberians, and Basques.
-Not to mention the people they traded with, such as the Greeks, the Phoenicians, and the Carthaginians.
+Indeed, history tells us that numerous groups of people were living in the region at the time, such as the Celts, the Iberians, and the Basques.
+This is not to mention the people who arrived to trade with these groups, such as the Greeks, the Phoenicians, and the Carthaginians.

 After the conquest of the region, the Romans began to impose Latin on the existing populations.
 There were two Latin languages in that time: written Latin and vernacular Latin (or spoken Latin).

-In the 8th century, it was the Moors who invaded the region.
-Come from Mauritius and Morocco, these Arabo-Muslim populations ruled over Spain until the 15th century.
+In the 8th century, it was the Moors (Arabs from North Africa) who invaded the region.
+Coming from Mauritius and Morocco, these Arab-Muslim populations ruled over Spain until the 15th century.

-Worth noting: although the population continued to speak its mother tongue, the lexicon of the time witnessed numerous evolutions drawn from the Arabic language.
+Each invading force brought with it its own language.
+When the Arabs arrived in Spain, the lexicon of the time witnessed numerous evolutions drawn from the Arabic language.

 In the centuries that followed, the Castilian language expanded more and more.

-Although in the 10th century this dialect was still not very widespread (it was only spoken in the north of the peninsula and in the center), it became more important thanks to the Basques, who would integrate the kingdom of Castile between 1200 and 1370.
+Although in the 10th century Castilian still wasn’t very widespread (it was only spoken in the north of the peninsula and in the center), it increased in importance thanks to the Basques, who integrated the Kingdom of Castile between 1200 and 1370.

-Thus, the north of Spain began to unify, the time of the reconquest of the South was approaching.
+Thus, the north of Spain began to unify in anticipation of an attempt to reconquer the large swathes of land taken previous by the North African Arabs.
 The Christian reconquest (Reconquista) began in 1212, under the reign of Alphonso VIII of Castile.
-All those cities of Muslim occupation fell one after another.
+All of the cities that the Muslims had occupied fell one after another.
 Only Grenada resisted until 1492.